Silambarasan: Relationships with colleagues

 Silambarasan has regularly had differences of opinions with fellow actors in the Tamil film industry.
 He has had a long-running rivalry with actor Dhanush, which has been widely reported in the media.
 Initial hostility between the pair began after certain punch dialogues from Silambarasan's Manmadhan (2004) had seemed to be directed at Dhanush, including a reference to his sudden rise to fame with Kadhal Kondein (2003) and his marriage to Aishwarya Dhanush, the daughter of leading actor Rajinikanth.
 When questioned about their rivalry in 2005, Silambarasan stated that the pair were not friends and that Dhanush failed to reciprocate his pleasantries at a wedding.
 Silambarasan continued to take shots at Dhanush through film dialogues in Kaalai (2008) and during the teaser trailer of Vaalu in 2012.

 Following the widespread acclaim of Dhanush's song, "Why This Kolaveri Di" from 3 (2012), Silambarasan claimed that he began the trend of writing songs with simple lyrics and releasing single tracks for films, in reference to his "Evan Di Unna Pethan" from Vaanam (2011).
-He subsequently also recorded, filmed and released a promotional video to his "The Love Anthem" within a month of "Why This Kolaveri Di"'s release.
+He subsequently also recorded, filmed and released a promotional video to his "Love Anthem For World Peace" within a month of "Why This Kolaveri Di"'s release.
 The actor's actions and song were criticised by the media during the period, who felt he purely just wanted to compete with Dhanush.
 In 2012, the pair reconciled and sorted their difference during an awards ceremony held in Dubai, and later celebrated Dhanush's birthday together.
 Dhanush dismissed reports that the pair were rivals and stated that misunderstandings had grown as a result of their lack of interaction.
 Dhanush later offered Silambarasan the opportunity to feature in a cameo role in his production, Kaaka Muttai (2015).